Certificate of Formation NJ: Everything You Need to Know

-- If applicable, approval of the election as an “S” corporation under the Internal Revenue Code.
+- If applicable, approval to form as an “S” corporation under the Internal Revenue Code.

-One member of the board of directors or the incorporator should be designated as the secretary to keep minutes of the initial board meeting.
-These minutes should be prepared and approved by the directors and kept in the corporate records book.
+The incorporator or one member of the board of directors should be designated as the secretary to keep minutes of the initial board meeting.
+The directors should prepare and approve the minutes and keep them in the corporate records book.

 Do I Need to File Bylaws With the State?

 Bylaws are an extremely important part of forming a corporation.
+They make up an internal corporate document that establishes the basic ground rules governing a corporation's operation.
 While they are not required to be filed with the state, they should be maintained in the corporate records book for easy access to review the guidelines for managing the business.
-Bylaws further lend legitimacy to the corporation in the eyes of banks, creditors, the Internal Revenue Service and other business and government entities with which the corporation will interact.
+Bylaws give the corporation legitimacy in the eyes of banks, creditors, the Internal Revenue Service, and other business and government entities with which the corporation will interact.

-New Jersey law provides no restrictions or other requirements with regard to where member/managers live but they must be at least 18 years old.
+New Jersey law gives no restrictions or other requirements with regard to where member/managers live, but they must be at least 18 years old.